Lady Bears conclude season in Terre Haute, Ind. Saturday.

 Men, women slated to run for regional titles Friday in Fayetteville, Ark.

 Women's team has three All-Big 12 performers in Lubbock Saturday.

-Todd Harbour enters his 10th season as head track and field coach.
+Todd Harbour enters his 11th season as Baylor's head track and field coach.
 He has served in that capacity for the cross country team for the last 15 years.
-Director of Athletics Ian McCaw named Harbour as Clyde Hart's successor June 14, 2005, after he had served as Baylor's head cross country coach and assistant track coach since January 2000.
+Director of Athletics Ian McCaw named Harbour as Clyde Hart's successor June 14, 2005, after he had been Baylor's head cross country coach and assistant track coach since January 2000.

 Harbour continues to build Baylor's cross country and track and field teams into one of the nation's most successful and prominent programs.
 Under his watch, Baylor has posted 23 top-20 finishes nationally since he took over both programs in 2005-06, including eight top-10 finishes.